Aphrosmeteorite/ProExercise/README.md

 # ProExercise
-This repository has some exericises in the road of studying coding
+This repository stores some exericises in the road of studying coding